Experience Christ Every Day

 Prayer and the sacraments are at the heart of everything we do at West Catholic High School.
 Responding to God’s invitation for intimate communion with Him, we foster the student’s relationship with God by encouraging and offering many opportunities for prayer and participation in the sacraments.

-At least once a month, priests are available during lunch to celebrate the sacrament.
+At least once a month, priests are available during lunch and/or after school to celebrate the sacrament.
 Twice a year, during Advent and Lent, we plan the school day around a communal examination of conscience and opportunities for individual confession with priests from our local parishes.

 It is a universal human experience to recall the past and memorialize special events, like an anniversary or birthday.
-These celebrations help us remember our history, yet it can also bring us vitality in our present.
-The Liturgical Calendar transcends these experiences of time to direct us to our eternal end.
-“The genius of the Liturgical Year is the way it reminds us that time was transformed when the Divine Word became flesh.”
+These celebrations help us remember our history, yet they can also bring us vitality in our present.
+The liturgical calendar transcends these experiences of time to direct us to our eternal end.
+“The genius of the liturgical year is the way it reminds us that time was transformed when the Divine Word became flesh.”
 West Catholic intentionally celebrates certain feast days throughout the year to remember the saving work of God in history and to proclaim the good work God wants to do in our lives today.